derickandrade/Design-Atlas/atlas-docs/docs/using-atlas/about.md

 #### Enable rather than enforce

-The Codex maintainers welcome contributions from everyone and wish to collaboratively build resources to enable others to easily contribute to the library.
+The Altas maintainers welcome contributions from everyone and wish to collaboratively build resources to enable others to easily contribute to the library.

 #### Knowledge sharing rather than knowledge silos